axelvaldez/radical-companies/_posts/rfiction/2023-03-04-sparked-by-greed.markdown

  <div class="_speakera">Well, they are not &rsquo;bonuses&lsquo;, you&rsquo;ve earned them.
 You contributed, people acknowledged those contributions, and you get Earned Dividends.
 The kind of stuff that <span class="_paradigm">FIAT</span> owners put in their pockets in <span class="_me">normal</span> business.</div>

 <h1>And They Surprised</h1>
- <p>The most surprising thing was when, Siri wanted to talk.
+ <div>The most surprising thing was when, Siri wanted to talk.
 I assume that it was to gloat about something that she had found or to deliver and not-so-veiled threat.
 But, no, Siri wanted to join us.
-And I literally fell off my chair.</p>
+And I literally fell off my chair.</div>
  <div class="_speakera">Siri, to be honest, I am suprised, but, please, come by.</div>
  <div class="_speakerb">Well, it is not that easy for me.
 I don't want to be seen showing up at your place.</div>
  <div class="_speakera">There is no need.
 We can do it online.</div>